 Staging of kidney cancer

-Staging is the process of finding out how far the cancer has spread.
-This is very important because your treatment and the outlook for your recovery depend, to a large extent, on the stage of your cancer.
+The stage of a cancer describes how far it has spread.
+Your treatment and the outlook for your recovery depend, to a large extent, on the stage of your cancer.

-Staging is based on the results of the physical exam, biopsies, and imaging tests (CT scan, chest x-ray, PET scan, etc.), which are described in the section, “How is kidney cancer found?”
+The stage is based on the results of the physical exam, biopsies, and imaging tests (CT scan, chest x-ray, PET scan, etc.), which are described in the section “How is kidney cancer found?”

 There are actually 2 types of staging for kidney cancer:

 - The clinical stage is your doctor’s best idea of the extent of your disease, based on the results of the physical exam, lab tests, and any imaging tests you have had.

 - If you have surgery, your doctors can also find out the pathologic stage, which is based on the same factors as the clinical stage, plus what is found during surgery and how the removed tissue looks under a microscope.

 This means that if you have surgery the stage of your cancer might change – for example, if it has spread farther than was thought at first.

 A staging system is a standard way for the cancer care team to describe the extent of the cancer.
 The most common staging system for kidney cancer is the AJCC staging system (sometimes also known as the TNM system).
 It uses 3 key pieces of information:

 - T is based the size of the main tumor and whether it has grown into nearby areas.